jgneff/openjdk/README.md

 The problem with the first option is that the programs end up requiring very recent versions of the Linux kernel and GNU C library.
 Building on the `core20` base creates Snap packages that require GLIBC version 2.29 or later.
 Building on the `core18` base, on the other hand, reduces the requirement to GLIBC version 2.27.
 The lower GLIBC requirement lets the package fully support older systems such as Ubuntu 18.04 and Fedora 28.

-The following table shows the minimum kernel and C library versions for various builds of OpenJDK 15, including this Snap package:
+For comparison, the following table shows the minimum kernel and C library versions for various builds of OpenJDK 15, including this Snap package:

 | OpenJDK 15 Build | Linux Kernel | GNU C Library |
 | ---------------- |:------------:|:-------------:|